NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 13. tool/software installation (MSI tracking).
 How to detect an xcopy style installation?
 Perhaps:  If a .exe is copied, and does not track to a formal install then flag this as an xcopy install?
 Might need additional checks?

 14. Device installation/removal

+15. policy vs probe - that a probe is active for a specific 'thing' should be different from the policy.
+Perhaps we are only interested in the last 'n' things, making that 'n' a policy statement that can be sent down by configuration?

+16. Create a network filter driver that can view each net connection, downloads, URL's, and etc. Timestamp these events for proper correlation on module loads, process creations and etc.